-- takes no responsibility and has no obligation in contract or duty of care to manage or involve itself in any interactions between heroes and seekers.
+- takes no responsibility and has no obligation in contract or duty of care to manage or involve itself in any interactions between Heroes and Members.

 - Home Care Heroes does NOT;

-- Participate in the interaction between Heroes and Seekers, except for the processing of payments on behalf of the Heroes.
+- Participate in the interaction between Heroes and Members, except for the processing of payments on behalf of the Heroes.

 - Provide Coordination of support,